sboli/twmn/README.markdown

 position=top_right  ; Accepted values: top_right (tr), top_left (tl), bottom_right (br),
                     ; bottom_left (bl), top_center (tc), bottom_center (bc), center (c).

+; The animation to use when the slide appear in_animation=38 ; see [the qt documentation](http://doc.qt.nokia.com/latest/qeasingcurve.html#Type-enum) for types

+; The in animation's duration
+in_animation_duration=1000 ; in milliseconds

+; The animation to use whe the slide is closing out_animation=13

+; The out animation's duration out_animation_duration=1000

 [icons]
 ; An icon.
 You can add as many as you want.